Working abroad checklist: 8 things you have to do

 Holidays

-The amount of paid leave you’re entitled to can vary, depending what country you’re in.
+The amount of paid leave you're entitles to can vary, depending on what country you’re in.
 Finding out how much time off you will have before accepting a job offer, will make planning your visits home that much easier!

 On average, workers in the USA take 10 days paid holiday a year, while those in Germany enjoy up to 30.
 And it’s not just how much, but also when.
 Many businesses in Italy, for example, encourage their employees to take almost the entire month of August off, due to the high temperatures many cities reach.